-"Money \$mart in Head Start" is provided by UW-Extension Family Living as part of the Head Start Financial Capability Project funded through the Annie E. Casey Foundation.
+UW-Extension "Money \$mart" is provided by UW-Extension Family Living as part of the "Money \$mart in Head Start" Financial Capability Project funded through the Annie E. Casey Foundation.
 Authored by Carol Bralich, Family Living Educator, Washington County, and reviewed by Peggy Olive, Financial Capability Specialist, UW-Madison/Extension.
 Copyright © 2017 by the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin-Extension.
 All rights reserved.
 An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and the Americans with Disabilities Act (ADA) requirements.